mailhexu/TB2J_examples/README.md

  SrMnO3 cubic structure with PBEsol+U , U(Mn)=3eV, 5atom cubic structure with FM state.
  In the Wannier directory, run get_J.sh to compute the exchange parameters.

+### SrMnO3: QE-Wannier (Collinear)
+ SrMnO3 cubic structure with PBE+U , U(Mn)=3eV, 5atom cubic structure with FM state.
+ In the DFT directory, run run.sh to run the full DFT-W90-TB2J calculation.
+ In the Wannier directory, run get_J.sh to compute the exchange parameters from W90 output.

 ### SrMnO3: VASP-Wannier (Collinear)
   SrMnO3 cubic structure, with PBE+U, U(Mn)=3eV in 10 atom supercell with G-AFM state.
   Note: in the DFT directory, the POTCAR file is not provided since it is proprietary,